johanhedin/ctd/README.md

 ====
 [![C++ CI](https://github.com/johanhedin/ctd/actions/workflows/ci.yaml/badge.svg)](https://github.com/johanhedin/ctd/actions/workflows/ci.yaml)

-`ctd` is a small skeleton of an threded C++17 deamon build with cmake.
+`ctd` is a small skeleton of a threded C++17 deamon.
 The skeleton include examples of how to parse command line arguments with `argparse`, how read yaml configuration files with `yaml-cpp` and how to log with `spdlog`.
-The cmake configuration works with cmake from 3.6 all the way up to 3.28.
+CMake is used to build the code and the configuration works with cmake from 3.6 all the way up to 3.28.

 Requirements
 ----